 Gardaland is the most famous and largest, with over 35 themed attractions for adults and children: the park is located in Castelnuovo del Garda, in the province of Verona.
 Obviously, inside the park, there are also several hotels, but nothing prevents you from staying outside and organizing your holiday differently.
 There is a convenient shuttle service from the train station to and from the park.

 Adventure lovers cannot miss the Caneva Aquapark theme park, a true paradise of swimming pools for adults and children with slides, attractions, and water games.
 And also Movieland, dedicated to the world of cinema with shows, animation, and reconstructions of film sets.
 Both parks are located in Lazise sul Garda, in the province of Verona.

-The Natura Viva Park, on the other hand, is located in Pastrengo, always in the province of Verona, and is a zoological garden with more than 1,500 animals of 200 different species from all continents.
-But don’t think of visiting a simple zoo: the park is a center for the protection, research, and conservation of animals, and includes the Safari Park with African mammals and birds, a terrarium, and an area completely dedicated to dinosaurs.
+On the other hand, the Natura Viva Park is located in Pastrengo, always in the province of Verona, and is a zoological garden with more than 1,500 animals of 200 different species from all continents.
+But don’t think of visiting a simple zoo: the park is a center for the protection, research, and conservation of animals and includes the Safari Park with African mammals and birds, a terrarium, and an area completely dedicated to dinosaurs.

 Think your friends would be interested?
 Share “things to do in Lake Garda”!